meowgorithm/babylogger/README.md

 with any multiplexer worth its salt.
 And by that we mean any multiplexer compatible with the standard library.

-Note that when running in non-terminal situations ANSI escape sequences (read: colors) will be stripped from the output.
+Note that ANSI escape sequences (read: colors) will be stripped from the output when the logger is not running in a terminal.
+For example, log files won't contain any sort of ANSI intended for color output.

-Also note that for accurate logging Babylogger should be the first middleware called.
+Also note that for accurate response time logging Babylogger should be the first middleware called.